ADGEfficiency/adgefficiency.github.io/_posts/2017-04-03-energy_py-reinforcement-learning-for-energy-systems.md

 ![Figure 1]({{"/assets/energy_py/sl_usl_rl.png"}})

 Reinforcement learning is the branch of machine learning where an agent **learns through action**.
-Fundamentally it's about making good decisions.
+It's about making good decisions.

 It’s quite different from supervised learning.
 In supervised learning we start with a big dataset.
 We train a model to replicate the patterns found in this dataset so that we can make predictions.